Organizational Leadership

 This final course in the MAOL program serves as the culminating classroom experience for MAOL students.
 ORLD 8800 is designed to integrate learning across all MAOL courses and experiences, to promote critical thinking about major leadership issues, and to reflect on and celebrate each student's accomplishments.
 We will also share our research together, as students progress toward completion and presentation of their MAOL action research project or thesis.
 Course activities include: review of all of the student's papers and projects from the MAOL program; re-taking the LPI (Leadership Practices Inventory); reflection on and analysis of the student's personal leadership learning and experience through writing and discussion; sharing and informal presentation of the student's action project/thesis research, and group planning and execution of a celebration and acknowledgement ceremony at the end of the course.
 Major assignments include creation of a final leadership portfolio and team seminar presentations on specific leadership issues to be selected by the class.

-Prerequisites: ORLD 8901 or ORLD 8902 and completion of 30 additional credits.
+Corequisites: ORLD 8901 or ORLD 8902 and completion of 30 additional credits.
 Required: Purchase of LPI online.

 ORLD 8901 Action Research/Practicum Design and Proposal — 3 credits

 The outcome of this course is a completed research proposal approved by the project advisor, the ORLD 8901 instructor and the MAOL Program Director.
 During the course students identify their topic and work with the instructor, other students, and their assigned research advisor to develop and test ideas, as well as receive feedback on drafts of their work.
 Other activities include reading methods texts and completed MAOL action project papers; attending presentations by those completing their program; and meeting with the instructor and proposed advisor.
 Students are assessed on their abilities to synthesize materials, develop a feasible research design, complete a persuasive and logical research proposal using MAOL guidelines, develop a partnership with an advisor, coach others on their research ideas, and integrate leadership and ethics into the research approach.
 S/U grading.
 Students must register for ORLD 8980 the following semester.
-Prerequisites: Completion of 30 credits and departmental approval.
-Note: Because of the credits and the extensive use of D2L technology, the course is comprised of six required sessions, as well as individual meetings with the advisor.
+Corequisites: ORLD 8000 Note: Because of the credits and the extensive use of Canvas technology, the course is comprised of six required sessions, as well as individual meetings with the advisor.
 Consult the syllabus for dates.

 ORLD 8902 Thesis Design and Proposal — 3 credits

 The outcome of this course is a completed research proposal approved by the thesis advisor, the ORLD 8902 instructor and the MAOL Program Director.
 During the course students identify their topic and work with the instructor, other students, and their assigned research advisor to develop and test ideas, as well as receive feedback on drafts of their work.
 Other activities include reading methods texts and completed MAOL theses papers; attending presentations by those completing their program; and meeting with the instructor and proposed advisor.
 Students are assessed on their abilities to synthesize materials, develop a feasible research design, complete a persuasive and logical research proposal using MAOL guidelines, develop a partnership with an advisor, coach others on their research ideas, and integrate leadership and ethics into the research approach.
 S/U grading.
 Students must register for ORLD 8990 the following semester.
-Prerequisites: Completion of 30 credits and departmental approval.
+Prerequisites: Completion of 30 credits or departmental approval.
 Additional thesis approval form required for ORLD 8902 found in the handbook.
-Note: Because of the credits and the extensive use of D2L technology, the course is comprised of six required sessions, as well as individual meetings with the advisor.
+Note: Because of the credits and the extensive use of Canvas technology, the course is comprised of six required sessions, as well as individual meetings with the advisor.
 Consult the syllabus for dates.

 ORLD 8980 Leadership Action Research Project — 2 credits